Takako Hashimoto

 Graph Generation

 Next, a similarity graph of tweets (D) is formed during the burst.
-In the graph, each tweet $tw_i$ in $TW_t$ is a node.
+In the graph, each tweet in is a node.
 Next, tweets that have similar words are connected by edges.
 To evaluate tweet similarity, we use the Jaccard coefficient [Jaccard, 1912], a measure for comparing the similarity of sets.

 Micro-Clustering using Data Polishing